Einfachirgendwa1/VariantCustomizer/BuildResult/README.md

 ## Variant Customizer

+- Version v1.0.0
 - Allows you to change colors according to weapon variation.
-- created by Einfachirgendwa1 and licensed under MIT
+- Created by Einfachirgendwa1 and licensed under MIT

+### How to use

+After installing, you can change the weapon colors in plugins configuration.
+Just navigate to Options > Plugin Config > Variant Customizer and select the weapon and variant you want to change the colors of.

+### Todos

+This mod is still very early in development.
+Integration with the current way to change weapon colors (via the terminal) as well as improvements to how all of this works under the hood are things I'm currently working on.

-### Compilation from Source
+### Compilation from source (not recommended for regular users)

 #### Variant 1.